-The Honor Bands event is hosted by WVU Director of Bands John Hendricks and Associate Director Jay Drury.
+The Honor Bands event is hosted by WVU Director of Bands John Hendricks III, and Associate Director Dearl J. Drury.
 Many of the high school band directors also accompany their students to the event, which serves as a workshop and observation opportunity for area music teachers.

-For more information about the WVU Invitational High School Honor Bands Concert or the Friday evening WVU Wind Symphony Concert, contact the WVU Box Office at (304) 293-SHOW.
+For more information about the WVU Invitational High School Honor Bands event, contact the WVU Band Office at (304) 293-4381.

 CONTACT: Charlene Lattea, College of Creative Arts